Allegorical Hermeneutics seeks to understanding the Scriptural text in a symbolic manner. It is often used to interpret various prophetic passages.

 Therefore, the LORD Himself shall give you a sign.
 Behold, the virgin shall conceive and bring forth a son, and they shall call His name Immanuel (Isaiah 7:14)

-Semi-allegorical or semi-literal Hermeneutics uses a mixture of both the above methods.
+Hermeneutics, which is defined as semi-allegorical or semi-literal, uses a mixture of both the above methods.